Inbound Webhooks

 Every request signed by Postscale carries an X-Postscale-Signature header of the form t=<unix>,v1=<hex_hmac_sha256>.
 Verify it on every request to ensure the delivery came from Postscale and was not tampered with or replayed.

-The full algorithm, t= / v1= format details, dual-signature handling during a rotation grace window, and Node + Python reference verifiers live in the main Webhooks doc — that page is shared across inbound and outbound webhooks because the verification protocol is identical.
+The official Node.js, Python, Ruby, and PHP SDKs include verifiers for this signature format.
+The full algorithm, t= / v1= details, dual-signature handling during a rotation grace window, and SDK examples live in the main Webhooks doc — that page is shared across inbound and outbound webhooks because the verification protocol is identical.

 Threading